About male incontinence

 Because early diagnosis is key to successful treatment, doctors recommend yearly prostate exams for men over the age of 50.
 Men with a family history of prostate cancer should begin these check-ups at age 40.

 Most men have temporary incontinence following surgery for prostate cancer.
 The degree to which incontinence occurs, and the severity of it, varies with each man.
 While incontinence can be distressing, there are many treatments and management options available.
+Using absorbent products will help you maintain a normal lifestyle while you are working to regain bladder control.
+DEPEND® products are expertly designed to be highly absorbent, yet discreet and comfortable for a worry-free bladder leakage protection.

 The good news is that it generally lessens within six months to one year.
 In many cases, continence is fully restored.